 At last, we are granted access to the property.
 After completing and signing extensive waivers, we are allowed to drive across the PVG (geothermal energy) property and other private gravel and cinder lanes to reach the farm.
 It’s been 50 weeks since the lava flow started and 63 weeks since it ended.
 The dense mass of small trees, big-leaf weeds and cane grass is astonishing and intimidating.
 If we can’t cut it back, seeds will spread and increase the dense underbrush.

 The Lava has come and gone, as it has for millions of years.
 Some folks are heading back to the mainland or Alaska after losing their homes to the will of Pele, goddess of lava.
 Many farm families shrug off the inconvenience of access roads to markets that are still blocked by lava.
-They continue planting and harvesting, bringing papayas and avocados, rambutan and coconuts to the farmer’s markets.
+They continue planting and harvesting, bringing papayas and avocados, rambutan and coconuts to the farmer’s markets or commercial merchants in Hilo.
 Everyone in the farming community hopes the local authorities will rebuild all major roads instead of routing dump-trucks, short-bed trucks and cars along narrow forest tracks better suited for bicycles and pedestrians.
 Surely, the roads will be repaired as in other disaster areas in the United States.
 Change is part of life; everyone copes.

 Some families are leaving the island, selling their dream houses and businesses.
 Others changed their lifestyle and moved closer to Hilo, trading fire ants for fine arts.